-1. Poor Business Credit Score
+Problem # 1: Poor Business Credit Score

-Most people are aware of the negative consequences related to having a poor credit score such as having to pay a higher interest rates on various types of loans and credit cards balances.
+Most people are aware of the negative consequences related to having a poor personal credit score, such as having to pay a higher interest rate on various types of loans and credit cards balances.
 In fact, someone with a sub-550 credit score may find it difficult to get any loan at all from a reputable lending institution.
 In a similar manner, businesses that have a low FICO SBSS business score will have difficulty in securing capital in the form of loans and lines of credit.
 The FICO SBSS score is used by banks to rank businesses on their ability to make on-time payments.

-2. Inadequate Cash Flow
+Problem # 2: Inadequate Cash Flow

 After the “dot-com” bust of 1999-2001 followed by the real estate crash of 2007-2009, banks have become very cautious about lending to businesses that do not exhibit strong, positive cash flow.
 Before allowing a business access to capital, banks verify that the business has sufficient cash flow to cover both the monthly loan payments and normal operational expenses such as payroll, property and inventory costs.
 If lenders decide that a business is a default risk because of an inadequate cash flow, then access to capital will be difficult to come by.

-4. Fixed Costs for Small Loans
+Problem # 4: Fixed Costs for Small Loans